craigbass76/pandoc_latex_template/README.md

 ### Templates

+Templates sit in the, you guessed it, `templates` directory.
+It's in the same level of the file tree as this markdown file.
+Put it wherever you want, just remember to alter the `pandoc` command when you run it.

-#### Fonts
+### Fonts
-In the same directory as wherever we're running the `pandoc` command from, there needs to be a `fonts` directory, so that we can declare where to get fonts from.
-You don't NEED one really, but I'm trying to keep shit cleaned up; we may want a few different fonts (we'll at least need a monospaced one for code) so I'm just keeping them all in a fonts directory.
+In the same directory as wherever we've got `templates`, there's a `fonts` directory.
+Set which fonts you want to use in the LaTex template, then make sure the font files themsleves are sitting in that fonts directory.
+I've included an open source font (IBM Plex) with this package.

+### Running pandoc

 Commands are all going to be run like this:
 ```
-pandoc -s --template="./templates/template.latex" README.md --pdf-engine=xelatex \
+pandoc -s --template="./templates/template.latex" markdown_file.md --pdf-engine=xelatex \
--o README.pdf
+-o pdf_file.pdf
 ```

-#### The Title
+Here, replace markdown_file.md and pdf_file.pdf with whatever actual filenames you're dealing with.
+Now that I've used this a bit, I tend to find the markdown in whoever's folder, then dump the PDF locally until I'm done.

+## Headings

-I've done this heading in the LaTeX equivalent of H2, since I'm working on other types of documents.
-I realize that I can use H1 here, but I also copyedit things on blogs, and H1 there is the title.
+The biggest heading I've used is the LaTex equivalent of an HTML h2.
+I realize that I can use h1, but I also copyedit things on blogs, and h1 there is already being used as a title.
 I can't use it.

   - Bulleted List
     - There's a way to do this with things besides bullets (Roman numerals, numbers, capital and lowercase letters, numbers, etc) but I just need bullets, so here they are.